Industrial Noise & Vibration Centre

 • Diagnosis 1: the tones matched those of just 2 of the site fans with 12 blades running at 1490rpm.
 The other fans were not implicated

-• Diagnosis 2: more detailed analysis of the off-site noise with 0.2Hz resolution showed that both peaks were actually double tones as each fan is running at a very slightly different speed
+• Diagnosis 2: more detailed analysis of the off-site noise with 0.2Hz resolution showed that both peaks were actually double tones as each fan is running at a very slightly different speed.
+This causes "beating" whereby the tonal level varies at a frequency that is the difference between the 2 frequencies.
+Invariably caused by 2 identical sources in close proximity.

 • Diagnosis 3: the complaint causing tones only contribute 1dB(A) to the overall noise level, so the dB(A) noise reduction specification was not appropriate